The Malayan Trilogy: The Enemy in the Blanket

 The title is a literal translation of the Malay idiom "musuh dalam selimut", which means to be betrayed by an intimate (somewhat similar but not quite the same as the English "sleeping with the enemy"), alluding to the struggles of marriage but also other betrayals in the story.
-The novel charts the continuing adventures of Victor Crabbe, who becomes headmaster of a school in the imaginary sultanate of Dahaga (meaning thirst in Malay and identifiable with Kelantan) in the years and months leading up to Malayan independence.
+The novel continues the adventures of Victor Crabbe, who becomes headmaster of a school in the imaginary sultanate of Dahaga (meaning thirst in Malay and identifiable with Kelantan) in the years and months leading up to Malayan independence.
 Crabbe is made headmaster of a school in Dahaga, in the east coast of Malaya (in an introduction to the trilogy, he identifies the sultanate as Kota Baharu in Kelantan).

 Burgess was dismayed by the design of the cover of the 1958 Heinemann edition of the novel, presumably designed in London.
-It shows a Sikh working as a ricksha-puller, something unheard of in Malaya or anywhere else.
+It shows a Sikh working as a rickshaw-puller, something unheard of in Malaya or anywhere else.
 He wrote in his autobiography (Little Wilson and Big God, p.
 416): "The design on [the] dust-jacket showed a Sikh pulling a white man and woman in a jinrickshaw.
 I, who had always looked up to publishers, was discovering that they could be as inept as authors.
 The reviewers would blame me, not the cover-designer, for that blatant display of ignorance."

 Beds in the East

-The title is taken from a line spoken by Mark Antony in Antony and Cleopatra II.vi.49–52: 'The beds i' the east are soft; and thanks to you,/That call'd me timelier than my purpose hither;/For I have gain'd by 't.'
+The title is taken from a line spoken by Mark Antony in Antony and Cleopatra II.vi.49–52: 'The beds i' the east are soft.
+And thanks to you,/That call'd me timelier than my purpose hither;/For I have gain'd by 't.'